locationtech/geomesa/geomesa-tools/README.md

     geomesa ingest -u username -p password -c test_catalog -f shapeFileFeatureName /some/path/to/file.shp

-### ingestRaster
+### ingestraster
-To ingest one or multiple raster image files into Geomesa, use the `ingestRaster` command.
+To ingest one or multiple raster image files into Geomesa, use the `ingestraster` command.
 Input files, Geotiff or DTED, are located on local file system.
 If chunking (only works for single file) is specified by option `-ck`, input file is cut into chunks by size in kilobytes (option `-cs or --chunk-size`) and chunks are ingested.
-Ingestion is done in local or remote mode (by option `-m or --mode`, default is local).
+Ingestion is done in local or distributed mode (by option `-m or --mode`, default is local).
 In local mode, files are ingested directly from local host into Accumulo tables.
-In remote mode, raster files are serialized and stored in a HDFS directory from where they are ingested.
+In distributed mode, raster files are serialized and stored in a HDFS directory from where they are ingested.
 Optionally, ingested raster files as a coverage can be registered to a GeoServer by option `-g or --geoserver-config`.